MicheleNuijten/effectivity-statcheck/README.md

 Reasons for small changes and updates are either listed below the main overview table or, from January 13 2023 onwards, listed automatically in the form of GitHub commits.

+Note that there is a long gap between receiving reviewer comments and finalizing the report.
+This was due to MN's maternity leave from Nov 2023 to April 2024.

 |What?|When?|Who?|
 |:--|:--|:--|
 |Performed power analysis|Nov 2022|MN|